-God: Michael Bors (baritone)
+God: Michael Bols (Baritone)

-[Costume] Mariko Friendship
+[Costume] Friendship Mariko

 [Lighting] Naoto Inaba (ASG)

-[Script and Subtitle Translation] Asako Motoya
+[Script/Subtitle Translation] Asako Motoya

 [Stage Director] Yu Osawa (The Staff)

-[Inquiry] Kanagawa Prefectural Ongakudo Tel.045-263-2567
+[Inquiry] Kanagawa Prefectural Music Hall Tel.045-263-2567

-Kanagawa Prefectural Ongakudo opened in 1954 as the first full-scale music hall in Japan as a public facility.
-The hall designed to give the best acoustic effect, modeled on the Royal Festival Hall in London, was acclaimed as "The Best Sound of the East" at the time of opening, and the sound has been highly evaluated both domestically and overseas.
-You.
-The walls of the hall are all made of wood, and its acoustic sound continues to impress people 60 years after its opening.
-In 1998, it was selected by the Ministry of Construction as one of the “100 Best Public Buildings” by the Ministry of Construction as an excellent public facility rooted in the region.
-In 1999, DOCOMOMO (DOCOMOMO) (International organization established to record and preserve the building and environment involved in the movement).
+Kanagawa Prefectural Music Hall opened in 1954 as the first full-scale music hall in Japan as a public facility.
+The hall, which was designed to give the best sound effect, was modeled after the Royal Festival Hall in London, and was highly acclaimed as "the best sound of the Orient" at the time of opening, and the sound has been highly evaluated both domestically and abroad.
+I will.
+The walls of the hall are all made of wood, and its acoustic sound continues to impress people even 60 years after its opening.
+In 1998, the Ministry of Construction selected the “100 Best Public Buildings” as an excellent public facility rooted in the region, and in 1999, as an important cultural heritage of the 20th century, DOCOMOMO (modern It was selected as "20 selections of modern movement architecture in Japan" by the international organization established to record and preserve the records of building and environment formation related to the movement.

-Address9-2 Momijigaoka, Nishi-ku, Yokohama, Kanagawa Prefecture
+Address9-2 Momijigaoka, Nishi-ku, Yokohama-shi, Kanagawa

-Business HourIt depends on the performance.
-[Reception hours] 9:00-17:00 (Ticket window 13:00-17:00) [Closed days] In principle, every Monday and New Year holidays (12/28-1/4)
+Business HourIt depends on the content of the performance.
+[Reception hours] 9:00 to 17:00 (Ticket window 13:00 to 17:00) [Closed] As a general rule, every Monday and year-end and New Year holidays (12/28-1/4)